OpenEx-Platform/docs/README.md

 ```
 This will create a virtual environment and install the dependencies, and serve the docs at http://localhost:8000.

-Note this does not support hot swapping changed documents, so to see any change, the script should be restarted.

 **Windows**

 Please follow the Manual instructions below.